 - Weakness, if the cyst is near a tendon

 Ganglion cysts happen due to trauma at the joint, either sudden or due to a repetitive injury.
-Main Line Health offers complete evaluation and treatment options for ganglion cysts.
+Orthopaedics at Main Line Health offers experienced orthopaedic specialists to accurately evaluate, diagnose and treat ganglion cysts.

 Get rid of ganglion cysts for good

 Not all ganglion cysts need to be treated.
 In fact, some will disappear without any treatment.
-Main Line Health offers both non-surgical and surgical treatment options for ganglion cysts that cause pain, interfere with walking and other daily functions, or that simply won’t heal.
+The orthopaedic specialists through Orthopaedics at Main Line Health offer both non-surgical and surgical treatment options for ganglion cysts that cause pain, interfere with walking and other daily functions or that simply won’t heal.

 Non-surgical treatment options for ganglion cysts include: